 Top Transferable Skills You Get From A Science Degree

-As a science graduate, you need to know the transferable skills you get from a science degree.
+As a science graduate, it's useful to know the transferable skills you get from a science degree.
 This applies whether you are a fresh undergraduate or want to make a career transition after your PhD.
-To work outside of academia, you should be aware of what skills you can take into other organisations.
+To work outside of academia, it gives you an edge if you are aware of what skills you can take into other organisations.
 Once you are aware of these skills, you can articulate these in various stages of the job application process.
 Then you can identify how your skills match those described in job descriptions.
 You can then match the keywords on those job descriptions to words you use on your CV.
-This will enable you to articulate yourself more effectively in interviews by describing how your science degree is valuable.
+This will enable you to articulate yourself effectively in interviews by describing how your science degree is valuable.
 Every science degree will give you a different set of transferable skills.

 For example, within Human Resources, you will see functions popping up like ‘People Analytics’.
 They use employee data to analyse things like employee satisfaction or aid in future workforce planning.
 Within a function like Marketing, you will of course use data to get consumer insights.
 A finance department will always need employees who are comfortable working with data.
 Rather than just being comfortable with numbers, having a science degree gives you the ability to draw conclusions from data.
 In the workplace, the point of data analytics within the functions mentioned is to ultimately inform decision making.

 During your science degree, your brain has been trained to understand complex systems.
 You can use this to show your ability to understand complex ways of working or how an organisation runs.
 If you worked for a global pharmaceutical company, you are likely to be in a complex environment.
 There would be many inter-dependencies between various teams.
 It is crucial for employees in this environment to understand the bigger picture of how these inter-dependencies work.
 For example, knowing what teams are important to communicate and collaborate with.
 It can help you understand how the company is structured, which can help if the company structure changes a lot.

 Make sure you recognise all the different ways you put your ideas out there as a scientist.
 Written communication is a skill that is necessary.
 Writing academically can train you to communicate in a particular style.
 This style can suit roles outside of academia like science policy or publishing.
 In other roles you may have to adapt your style.
 If you've had the opportunity to talk to non-scientists about your work, this is an extremely valuable skill in communication.
 Even if it’s just telling your family about your studies, it forces you to put yourself in the shoes of the audience.
 You have to make sure they understand you clearly, without using too much jargon.
 This is essential in any kind of communications role, but also in other roles where you have to collaborate with others.

-If you are ready to take your career outside the lab and want to know how to start, watch our webinar on How Science Graduates Can Get a High Paying Job Outside the Lab Even if You Have Little to No Work Experience.
+If you are ready to take your career outside the lab and want to know how to start, book a Beyond the Lab Breakthrough Session here.